swaggo/swag/README.md

 $ swag init
 ```

-4. In order to serve these files, you can utilize one of our supported plugins.
-For go's core library, check out [net/http](https://github.com/swaggo/http-swagger).

-  * Make sure to import the generated `docs/docs.go` so that your specific configuration gets `init`'ed.
-  * If your General API annotation do not live in `main.go`, you can let swag know with `-g`.
+  Make sure to import the generated `docs/docs.go` so that your specific configuration gets `init`'ed.
+If your General API annotations do not live in `main.go`, you can let swag know with `-g` flag.
   ```sh
   swag init -g http/api.go
   ```